FreskyZ/fine/docs/build-script.md

 //    2. hook read file and return dummy empty implementation for the dummy file
 //    3. hook write file and change back the dummy import statement
 //    4. externalize app-server in webpack config

+TODO how to use the advantange of shared code between app front end and back end investigate use build script to generate front end wrap code (call fetch) and backend wrap code (from request handler to implement functions), then missing functions, incorrect signatures. etc. will generate typescript transpile error